 Be selective – keep it simple

-If you don’t get it right by choosing the Chatbot’s tasks carefully you’ll end up with a bad Chatbot rather than a good one.
+Choose the Chatbot’s tasks carefully or you’ll end up with a bad Chatbot rather than a good one.
 Just like IVR.
 Important to pick the low skilled, repetitive tasks and leave intelligence to human agents.

 People will still be needed for the more complex and intelligence driven enquiries.
 Simple, easy, repetitive tasks are ideal for chatbots.

 You can go one step further and set up a Chatbot for specific tasks such as updating addresses, validating customer details, balance enquiries, payments or updating personal data.
 By doing this you can soon see which are your hardest working bots, and whether there are areas in that bot that can be used to improve others.

 Let agents and bots work in tandem

 Your chatbot needs to be able to let your customers out when they want to escape.
 Your chatbot therefore needs to recognise when it has reached a certain point in the interaction when needs to handover to a live agent or offer a call back to help the customer get to their desired destination.

 By the time the customer gets to a live agent they could have been validated, had some of the routine questions answered, be more up to date on their query status and be ready for a deeper, more human interaction to complete the engagement.
 In the handover to a human agent the Chatbot can display the engagement history so the agent doesn’t have to ask all the same questions again – something else that drives us all mad.

 Apart from delighting the customer and potentially increasing sales this tandem working actually raises the profile of live agents who are no more than machines and offer real value, intelligence and practical advice, information or assistance in completing a transaction.
 As with any fluid process it can work both ways and sometimes the agent may handover to a bot to complete an engagement in a different order.